hpi-swa/polyglot-live-programming/README.md

 [![VS Marketplace][vsm_badge]][vscode_extension] [![CI][ci_badge]][ci_url]

-This repository contains extensions to enable Polyglot Live Programming with [GraalVM][graalvm] and the [Language Server Protocol (LSP)][lsp].
+Polyglot Live Programming with [GraalVM][graalvm], the [Language Server Protocol (LSP)][lsp], and [VS Code][vscode].

 ## Getting Started

 1. Install [our VS Code extension][vscode_extension].
 This will also install the [GraalVM VS Code extension][graalvm_vscode].
-2. Select or install a GraalVM on your system using the GraalVM extension.
+2. Select or install a GraalVM 20.3 or later on your system using the GraalVM extension.
 3. Reload VS Code and wait until it is connected to the GraalLS.
+4. Run the "Display Expression" and "Babylonian Analysis" commands while programming
+   ([here are some examples][examples] to play around with).

 ## Demos